JesseDavid/SimpleKafkaConsumerProducer/README.md

 # This is a dead-simple Kafka Producer

-Goal of this is to be able to hook up a code repo via github to Heroku, deploy a Kafka cluster there, hit deploy, and start pumping messages in.
+Goal of this is to be able to hook up a code repo via github to Heroku, deploy a Kafka cluster there, hit deploy, set up a Salesforce Connected app, and start pumping messages in.

+The "putting a message into Kafka" service works by:
+1. Receiving a POST call to https://<HEROKUAPPNAME>.herokuapp.com/inbound with whatever payload you decide on
+2. Translating the payload into a message to be put on the `KAFKA_PRODUCE_TOPIC` topic
+3. Putting it on the topic
+4. Logging the result

 By the end of my dev on this you should be able to, *in a UI*:
 1. Specify a Kafka topic to send messages to